Medicare benefits are payable for:

 An expert, clinician-led Medicare Benefits Schedule (MBS) Review Taskforce was established in April 2015, under the Government’s Healthier Medicare initiative, to lead a programme of MBS reviews aiming to align MBS funded services with contemporary clinical evidence and improve health outcomes for patients.

-The Taskforce has made a number of recommendations to date including some changes to the MBS bone densitometry items.
-The Government has decided, as announced on 22 June 2017 by Bruce Robinson the Taskforce Chair, to implement a number of recommended bone densitometry changes which will come into effect from 1 November 2017.
+The Taskforce has made a number of recommendations to date including changes to the MBS bone densitometry items.
+The Government has decided, as announced on 22 August 2017 by Professor Bruce Robinson the Taskforce Chair, to implement a number of recommended bone densitometry changes which will come into effect from 1 November 2017.

 - specifying that the person performing the DEXA items (12306, 12312, 12315, 12321 and the two new items 12320 & 12322) holds a radiation license, as required by State or Territory law and the scan is performed under the supervision of an appropriate specialist or consultant physician;

-- specifying that an appropriate specialist or consultant physician must be available to monitor and influence the conduct of the Quantitative Computed Tomography (QCT) scan (ie MBS items 12309*, 12318*, 12320 and 12322) and personally attend the patient if required;
+- specifying that an appropriate specialist or consultant physician must be available to monitor and influence the conduct of the Quantitative Computed Tomography (QCT) scan (i.e. 12320 and 12322, when performed using QCT) and personally attend the patient if required;

-The MBS bone densitometry items, with the changes outlined above, will be included in the Health (General Medical Services) Table Regulation 2017 in conjunction with their removal from the Health Insurance (Bone Densitometry) Determination 2012.
+From 1 November 2017, the MBS bone densitometry items with the changes outlined above, will be included in the Health (General Medical Services) Table Regulation 2017 in conjunction with their removal from the Health Insurance (Bone Densitometry) Determination 2012.

-How will bone mineral density be measured from 1 November 2017 for patients aged 70 years and over?
+How will bone mineral density be measured for patients aged 70 years or over?

-From 1 November 2017 there will be two new MBS items for patients aged over 70 years.
+From 1 November 2017 there will be two new MBS items for patients aged 70 years or over.

-Patients with moderate to marked osteopenia as measured by a T-score of -1.5 to -2.5 will be eligible for one scan every two years (item 12322).
+Patients with a bone mineral density t-score of less than -1.5 and above -2.5 will be eligible for one scan every two years (item 12322).

 What about patients diagnosed with osteoporosis?

 Patients diagnosed with osteoporosis will continue to be able to use the existing clinically appropriate bone densitometry MBS items.
-Eligibility and time restrictions for these items will not change.
+The Taskforce did not recommend changes to eligibility and time restrictions for these items.

 Are Medicare recommended fees and benefits changing?

 There are no changes to the MBS recommended fees and benefits as part of the Taskforce recommendations.
-The MBS schedule fees and benefits for the two new items, 12320 & 12322, will be the same as for item 12323 which they replace.
+The MBS schedule fees and benefits for the two new items, 12320 & 12322, will be the same as the item they replace (12323).

 Questions and Answers